William Contreras Player Props: Brewers vs. Cubs

-The Milwaukee Brewers and William Contreras, who went 1-for-4 last time out, battle Justin Steele and the Chicago Cubs at Wrigley Field, Saturday at 2:20 PM ET.
+William Contreras -- 1-for-4 with two RBI in his most recent game -- will be in action for the Milwaukee Brewers versus the Chicago Cubs, with Jameson Taillon on the mound, on April 2 at 2:20 PM ET.

-In his last game he had a one-hit showing (1-for-4) against the Cubs.
+He had a one-hit showing in his previous game (1-for-4) against the Cubs.

 William Contreras Game Info & Props vs. the Cubs